Livanios is a Hellenic philosopher born in the Hellenic city Antiocheia of Syria in 314 a.C. His family was local and...

 Necropolis means the city of the dead.
-The archaeological place of Kerameikos in its biggest part is a necropolis, a place associated with death, religious practices and art.
-For the first time I will present info about Hekateion, the temple of Hekate in necropolis and a Triangular Hiero of an unknown Goddess, stand in a three ways crossroads, next to the way of Eleusis.
+The archaeological place of Kerameikos in its biggest part is a necropolis, a place associated with death, religious practices, and art.
+For the first time, I will present info about Hekateion, the temple of Hekate in necropolis, and a Triangular Hiero of an unknown Goddess, standing in three ways crossroads, next to the way of Eleusis.

-Among many sarcophagus and other graves a large temple and a smaller one existed.
+Among many sarcophagus and other graves, a large temple and a smaller one existed.
 The building had a polyedric base.
-Epitymvia anaglypha (wall marbles with statues) were found of excuisite beauty.
+Epitymvia anaglyphs (wall marbles with statues) were found of exquisite beauty.
 One of them depicts Demetria and Pamphile.
 They were sisters.
 Pamphile is the one who sits.
-An olden anaglypho was found with both of them.
+An olden anaglyph was found with both of them.

 A marble bull is a relief offering to Dionysus from the municipality of Kollytos.
-Around the wall we see ruins, many of them are there from 338 b.C. because parts of the wall never fixed.
+Around the wall we see ruins, many of them are there from 338 b.C. because parts of the wall were never fixed.
 A small temple was there with inscriptions to Dionysios and Persephone (Fersephone).
-The intresting thing is the written philosophical teaching of the immortality of the soul.
+The interesting thing is the written philosophical teaching of the immortality of the soul.
 "Your body Dionysie is in the earth, but the soul of a common paymaster is immortal.
-You left yout friends, your sisters and your mother with grief..."
-Under the bull his sarcophagus was found.
+You left your friends, your sisters, and your mother with grief..."
+Under the bull, his sarcophagus was found.
 Nowadays it is not in the museum of Kerameikos.
 Its course remains unknown.
-Next to the bull there is another grave of Lysimachides.
+Next to the bull, there is another grave of Lysimachides.
 From the two dogs, only one has been saved and it is impressive.
-Moreover another anaglypho is saved with Charon in his boat.
-We can see both of them in the entrance of the Museum.
-In Kefisodoros we see three big bases but nothing else has been saved except the gravestones of Nikostrate, Kefisodoros and Lysistratos.
+Moreover, another anaglyph is saved with Charon in his boat.
+We can see both of them at the entrance of the Museum.
+In Kefisodoros we see three big bases but nothing else has been saved except the gravestones of Nikostrate, Kefisodoros, and Lysistratos.

-On the opposite side the south Anderon graves of the hellenistic and the roman era exist, thus we see a movement to the south.
+On the opposite side, the south Anderon graves of the Hellenistic and the roman era exist, thus we see a movement to the south.
 A big column with three sides of Sosivios from Sounio is in very good condition in the field.
-On the top a seed of poppy exists, a symbol that we see in Eleusis too and it is associated with death and life after death.
+On the top seed of poppy exists, a symbol that we see in Eleusis too and it is associated with death and life after death.

 Among all the graves we have read about, in the center of necropolis, from the road of graves to Tritopatreion, to the south hill of old graves and to south anderon, the Temenos or Temple of Hekate, Hekateion as it is known, stands in the middle, suggesting the connection to the Goddess with the dead.
 Just across the Temple the triangular stele of Sosobios stands proudly to remind us the immortality and the journey of the soul.
 A woman with a vase of water, called Hydrophoros or hydriaphoros (the one who carries water) was found in a wall stele.
 It had been created in 4th century b.C. and was placed in the Temple's wall.
 Hydrophoros is now in the museum and a copy of her has not been placed outdoors.
 Water had been connected with the dead.
 In earlier millenia, the dead were buried close to the river of Heridanos.
 The custom was to put water vases to the graves so that the dead will never get thrusty.
 So Hydrophoros is a relief to the dead.
 Another explanation is that Hydriaphoroi were partaking in a pomp for the dead.